intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 ## Chatbot with RAG
 NeuralChat introduces 'plugins' that provide a comprehensive range of helpful LLM utilities and features to enhance the chatbot's capabilities.
 One such plugin is RAG(Retrieval-Augmented Generation), widely utilized in knowledge-based chatbot applications.

 Taking inspiration from earlier chatbot frameworks like [langchain](https://github.com/langchain-ai/langchain), [Llama-Index](https://github.com/run-llama/llama_index) and [haystack](https://github.com/deepset-ai/haystack), the NeuralChat API simplifies the creation and utilization of chatbot models, seamlessly integrating the powerful capabilities of RAG.
-This API serves as both an easy-to-use extension for langchain users and a user-friendly deployment solution for the general user.
+This API design serves as both an easy-to-use extension for langchain users and a user-friendly deployment solution for the general user.

 To ensure a seamless user experience, the plugin has been designed to be compatible with common file formats such as txt, xlsx, csv, word, pdf, html and json/jsonl.
 It's essential to note that for optimal functionality, certain file formats must adhere to specific structural guidelines.